brunswickcomputing/racketmanager/readme.txt

 = 5.6.8 =
 * BUGFIX: do not exit when no matches for daily match check
-* BUGFIX: pull details from correct table in getClubPlayer
+* BUGFIX: pull details from correct table in get_club_player
 * BUGFIX: make addTeamCompetition function public
 * BUGFIX: use correct path for match.php in admin.php
 * BUGFIX: handle no time in match edit